Skip to main content

 • Employer's pension contribution

-Frequently asked questions about Tax Expenses:
+Common questions about Tax Expenses are:

-Setting up a Tax Expense
+How to set up a Tax Expense

-To set up a Tax Expense in your forecast,
+To set up a Tax Expense in your forecast:

-1. Go to your Fathom forecast
+1. Go to your forecast

-4. In the ‘Tax expense accounts’ section, click the green ‘+ Add account’ option
+4. In the Tax expense accounts section, click the green + Add account option.

 5. Fill out the following fields:

-The expense account on the P&L the tax will be expensed to each month.
+1. Expense Account: The expense account on the P&L the tax will be expensed to each month.

-If selected, then Fathom will pay down the entire amount in the Posting to liability account according to the payment period and tax year you specify.
+1. If selected, then Fathom will pay down the entire amount in the Posting to liability account according to the payment period and tax year you specify.

-💡Pro Tip: For payments that do not fit exactly within the payment period scheme, the ‘Advanced Options’ allow for more flexibility in scheduling when payments are made.
+💡Smart Tip: For payments that do not fit exactly within the payment period scheme, the ‘Advanced Options’ allow for more flexibility in scheduling when payments are made.

-If not selected, then you can pay down the Posting to liability account through one-off or recurring journals.
+2. If not selected, then you can pay down the Posting to liability account through one-off or recurring journals.

-Cash Refunds
+4. Cash Refunds (Learn more here):

-Allowed: If calculated taxes are negative, then Fathom will assume that you are receiving a refund for those tax amounts.
+1. Allowed: If calculated taxes are negative, then Fathom will assume that you are receiving a refund for those tax amounts.
 Therefore, at the end of the tax period, a refund will be issued for the negative accumulated tax amount; increasing the cash account the tax is being paid from by the same amount.

-Now create the tax formula:
+7. Create the tax formula:

-1. Once the tax has been added, you can select ‘Add formula’ to build the formula that will calculate the tax.
+1. Once the tax has been added, select Add formula to build the formula that will calculate the tax.

 2. The formula builder will open.
 You can type in the name of an account, heading, or metric (such as Earnings Before Tax) to include it as a variable in your formula.